Richard Secord: Involvement in Iran–Contra affair

 Operation Tipped Kettle was a precursor to the Iran-Contra logistics operation.
 Sources are not explicit about the dates of Secord's involvement, but it seems he may have carried over this project from his military service into his retirement.

 Operation Tipped Kettle, transferred Palestine Liberation Organization weapons seized by Israel in Lebanon to the Contras.

 To stay active during retirement, Secord went into business with Albert Hakim, becoming President of Stanford Technology Trading Group Intl., also known as "The Enterprise", a company involved with arms sales to Iran during the Reagan presidency.
 The final report of Iran/Contra Independent Counsel Lawrence Walsh concluded that Secord had received at least $2m from his involvement in these activities, and had lied to Congress about it.
 On November 8, 1989, Secord pleaded guilty to one count of lying to Congress as part of a plea agreement.

 He was sentenced to two years probation after pleading guilty to one count in a plea agreement.

-In the aftermath Secord filed a libel case against Leslie Cockburn, Andrew Cockburn, Morgan Entrekin, Atlantic Monthly Press, and Little, Brown and Company, Inc. for publishing a book in 1987 entitled Out of Control: The Story of the Reagan Administration's Secret War in Nicaragua, the Illegal Pipeline, and the Contra Drug Connection.
+In the aftermath, Secord filed a libel case against Leslie Cockburn, Andrew Cockburn, Morgan Entrekin, Atlantic Monthly Press, and Little, Brown and Company, Inc. for publishing a book in 1987 entitled Out of Control: The Story of the Reagan Administration's Secret War in Nicaragua, the Illegal Pipeline, and the Contra Drug Connection.
 Entrekin, Atlantic Monthly Press, and publishers Little, Brown and Company were dropped from the suit.
 The court then ordered summary judgment on behalf of the defendants Leslie Cockburn and Andrew Cockburn, indicating that Secord was unable to show the defendants had malicious intent.

 Later retirement and death

 In 1989, Secord was charged and convicted of drunk driving in Fairfax County, VA.

 In early 1992, Secord and another retired officer Brig.
 Gen. Harry Aderholt visited the newly independent former Soviet Republic of Azerbaijan on behalf of MEGA Oil, a company established by retired U.S. military officers.
 Secord reportedly offered to Azerbaijani leaders to train its special operations forces for $10 million.

 In 2002, retired General Secord was named CEO and Chairman of the Board at Computerized Thermal Imaging, Inc.

 Secord lived in an assisted-living facility in the Daytona Beach area.
 He died in Port Orange, Florida on October 15, 2024, at the age of 92.
+He was interred at Arlington National Cemetery.